PKSHATechnology-Research/camphr/docs/note/spacy.md

 # Camphr: spaCy plugin for Transformers, Udify, KNP

 Hi, I'm [Yohei Tamura](https://github.com/tamuhey), a software engineer at PKSHA Technology.
-I recently published a spaCy plugin called [Camphr](https://github.com/PKSHATechnology-Research/camphr/), which helps in seamless integration for a wide variety of techniques from state-of-the-art to conventional ones.
+I recently published a spaCy plugin called [Camphr](https://github.com/PKSHATechnology-Research/camphr/), which helps in seamless integration for a wide variety of NLP techniques from state-of-the-art to conventional ones.
 You can use [Transformers](https://huggingface.co/transformers/) ,  [Udify](https://github.com/Hyperparticle/udify), [ELmo](https://allennlp.org/elmo), etc. on [spaCy](https://github.com/explosion/spaCy).

 This post introduce the features and simple usage of Camphr.